-Any financial assistance in excess of tuition that a student received under the Higher Education Act of 1965 and/or any financial assistance provided through a qualified Coverdell Education Savings Account (ESA) or other qualified ESA is excluded when determining Annual Income for the family.
+Any financial assistance in excess of tuition that a student receives under the Higher Education Act of 1965 and/or any financial assistance provided through a qualified Coverdell Education Savings Account (ESA) or other qualified ESA is excluded when determining Annual Income for the family.

 Any financial assistance a student receives from private sources or from an institution of higher education that is in excess of tuition and other qualified fees must be included when determining Annual Income for the family, unless the student is HOH, or co-HOH/spouse, and is 24 years of age or older with a dependent child.
+Financial assistance provided by persons not living in the unit is not part of Annual Income if the student meets the Department of Education's definition of 'vulnerable youth'.